Open Access @ UC Davis

 UCD-OAF provides Davis authors reimbursement up to $1000/article for open access fees for those publishing in full open access journals (journals in which all articles are published open access)

-Beginning in October 2012, the UC Davis campus is launching a pilot open access fund.
-The fund is intended to subsidize reasonable open access publishing charges for researchers when funds are otherwise unavailable.
+Begun in October 2012 as a pilot, the open access fund subsidizes reasonable open access publishing charges for researchers when funds are otherwise unavailable.
 Eligible charges include article processing fees for fully open access journals.

 UC Davis Academic Senate, Academic Federation members, faculty, post-docs, residents, fellows, and graduate students are eligible to apply for funds.
 The fund will pay up to $1000 per article in a fully open access journal and has a cap of one article per author per year.
-The program is a pilot project and for this reason, funding will be limited.
 See the tab on "Eligibility and Guidelines" for more information.

-The California Digital Library and UC Davis University Library are providing the funds in order to support UCD authors interested in reshaping models of scholarly publishing.
-The University Library will track how the funds are spent, and the success and sustainability of the pilot will be evaluated.
-The chief goals of the program include fostering greater dissemination of the work of University of California, Davis scholars and encouraging author control of copyright.
+With initial funding from CDL, the UC Davis University Library has continued to provide the funds in order to support UCD authors interested in reshaping models of scholarly publishing.
+The University Library tracks how the funds are spent, and the success and sustainability of the fund continues to be evaluated.
+The chief goals include fostering greater dissemination of the work of University of California, Davis scholars and encouraging author control of copyright.

 Authors can apply for funds using the online application form available on the "Apply for funds" tab.